ruizt/pstat100-content/project/potential-datasets.md

 Again, you are welcome and encouraged to use data from any source, including data from the class meeting the requirements stated in the project description (though you should choose a different direction if so).

-Here are a few trustworthy sources with interesting data.
-This list is also in the project description page:
+Here are a few trustworthy sources with interesting data:

 * [World Bank Open Data](https://data.worldbank.org/) contains a wealth of usually well-organized datasets comprising country indicators.
 I've used a variety of data from this source in class examples and labs.
 * [NOAA NCEI](https://www.ncdc.noaa.gov/) and the [EPA](https://www.epa.gov/data) publish open data related to climate and environment.